 Community Health Worker (CHW Core)

 All CHW and CHR training courses are offered in a hybrid online web-based classroom.
 The Idaho CHW classes meet in a live online classroom (Zoom) three times during the course term; evenings, from 6 pm-9 pm, on the first, middle, and last weeks of class.
+These sessions are REQUIRED and must be attended live or arrangements made with instructors.
 The other weeks students will be working asynchronously (self-paced) and will also be required to choose from 30+ available asynchronous Health Specific Modules and must complete five by the end of class.
+You can access the online class materials, schedule, and the syllabus from Moodle once they are posted.
+These materials will generally be posted several weeks before a session starts for each CHW Core class.

 The CHW/R Core Training is a prerequisite for the CHW Advanced Training and is also required to complete the Idaho CHW Apprenticeship Program.